v-rajagt/IntuneDocs/intune/apps/lob-apps-windows.md

 - Learn more about the ways in which you can monitor the properties and assignment of your app.
 See [How to monitor app information and assignments](apps-monitor.md).

 - Learn more about the context of your app in Intune.
 See [Overview of the app lifecycle in Microsoft Intune](app-lifecycle.md).

+- Learn more about Win32 apps.
+See [Win32 app management](~/apps/apps-win32-app-management.md).